The mode of assessment for the

 summative evaluation in higher education.
 Invariably, the revisions may

-result in changes to the assessed components, the component marks’ weightage
+result in changes to the assessed components, the component marks’

-refer regularly to the OUM website and your Faculty for the latest
+advised to refer regularly to the OUM website and your Faculty for the latest

 The assessment for the majority of courses usually